davizuku/practical-nlp/README.md

 ### E-Commerce and Retail

+The following techniques can be A/B tested to see their impact on sales, click-through, time spent on one webpage, etc.

 #### Attribute extraction

 - Direct: the information is directly available in the text to be analyzed (usually product description)
+	- Regexes with a list of brands and attributes
+	- Other possibility are seq2seq models (BIO notation), but they need complex features:
+	 	- Characteristic features: token-based features, letter case, length, character composition...
+	 	- Locational features: positional aspect of the token in the input sequence, num tokens before, ratio pos token/total num tokens...
+	 	- Contextual features: neighboring tokens, next/prev token, POS tag...
 - Derived: the information is not present in the text and must be derived from the context.
+	- Text classification to infer external categories

+#### Product categorization

+- Process of dividing products into groups.
+Generally e-commerce has pre-defined broad categories of products.
+- Hierarchical text classification:
+ 	- Higher levels -> rule-based models
+ 	- Lower levels -> ML models
+ - APIs from Semantics3, eBay and Lucidworks

+#### Product enrichment

+- Product title or description are incorrect or incomplete.
+- Templating titles to fit the taxonomy

+#### Product deduplication and matching

+- For multiple reasons, there might be duplicated products in the database.
+- Locating these products can be done through multiple techniques:
+	- Attribute match: overlapping of attributes, string similarity, etc. Abbreviations should be avoided using a good Product enrichment.
+	- Title match: considering n-grams counting, sentence embeddings similarity, Siamese network.
+	- Image match: pixel-to-pixel match, feature map matching,

+### Review analysis

+- Star rating and text rating may not be correlated.
+- It is important to understand bad reviews, especially.
+- Important keywords in bad reviews are useful

+#### Aspect-level sentiment analysis

+- Aspect: semantically rich, concept-centric collection of words that indicates certain properties or characteristics of the product.
+They may not be only about the product, but delivery, presentation, return, etc.
+	- Usually defined by the retailer based on the preferred granularity level

+- Supervised approach:
+	- Assumes all aspects are known
+	- If a sentence contains one of the aspect's word assigns the sentence to the aspect.
+	- Sentiment analysis done at sentence level
+- Unsupervised approach:
+	- Topic modelling to identify latent topics in the reviews (LDA).
+Topics -> aspects.
+Group sentences about topics.
+	- Clustering of sentence representations.
+Gives better results with fewer data.

+#### Connecting overall ratings to aspects

+- Latent rating regression analysis (LARA)
+- Assumption: A final rating is a weighted sum of individual aspect-level sentiments.
+- Goal: estimate those weights.
+Those weights will indicate how important each aspect is for the customer.

+#### Understanding aspects

+- Even though we have a general view of the sentiment behind an aspect, if we wanted to perform a general action to improve it we will not know how.
+- If the number of sentences in a given aspect is huge, text summarization can be a good idea.
+- LexRank is an algorithm similar to PageRank, linking sentences by similarity.
+Then picks the sentence in the center and presents a list of sentences as a summary.

+### Recommendations for e-commerce

+- Similarity of products can be defined as content-based or user profile-based.
+- Complements & Substitutes:
+	- Complements are products that are typically bought togethe.
+	- Substitutes are products that are bought instead of the other.
+- Product interrelationships
+	- Latent attribute extraction from reviews
+	- Product linking

+## Healthcare, Finance, and Law